swift-conductor/conductor-client-python/docs/worker/README.md

 ```

 ### Order of Precedence

 If the worker configuration is initialized using multiple mechanisms mentioned above then the following order of priority
 will be considered from highest to lowest:

 1. Environment Variables
 2. Config File
 3. Worker Constructor Arguments

-See [Using Conductor Playground](https://orkes.io/content/docs/getting-started/playground/using-conductor-playground) for more details on how to use Playground environment for testing.

 ## Performance

 If you're looking for better performance (i.e. more workers of the same type) - you can simply append more instances of the same worker, like this:

 ```python